Sdub76/unraid-recovery-toolkit/README.md

 8. **Cross‑check** — Feed the `recovery_restore` outputs back into `recovery_analysis.py` to ensure any missing files are expected (e.g., excluded via `.nobackup`).
 9. **Queue redownloads** — Re‑run `sonarr_deleted.py` and `radarr_deleted.py` with `--redownload` to let your apps re‑request genuinely missing media.
 10. **Restore from backup** — Re‑run `recovery_restore.py` with `--archive-path` and `--restore-path` to copy confirmed files back onto storage (mount the destination into the borgmatic container).
 11. **Celebrate** — Your layered strategy worked.
 Any stragglers should be metadata or intentionally excluded files.
-Don't forget to re-enable borg backups.
+Don't forget to resume Borg backups.

 ---
 # Recovery Toolkit